avi1o1/IIIT/CPro/README.md

 ### Note

- - Assignment 1 and 2 were OJ-based, and thus don't have code available code files as such.
+ - Assignment 1 and 2 were OJ-based, and thus don't have code files available.

  - There was an optional project associated with the course too.
 The same, can be accessed at https://github.com/avi1o1/snake-game